A data-driven framework for sparsity-enhanced surrogates with arbitrary mutually dependent randomness: Introduction

-The methods discussed above rely on the {\it explicit} knowledge of the underlying probability measures and/or the assumption of mutual independency of the random variables.
+The methods discussed above rely on the \emph{explicit} knowledge of the underlying probability measures and/or the assumption of mutual independence between the components of the random inputs.
 However, such assumptions on the random inputs can be quite restrictive for realistic applications.
-One such example is the uncertainty quantification of biomolecular systems due to thermal fluctuations.
-For such systems, the random inputs are the various conformational states of the biomolecule.
-The underlying distribution is determined by the free energy function of the system, which is essentially the multi-dimensional marginal distribution with respect to the (Boltzmann) distribution of the full Hamiltonian system.
+One such example is the \ac{UQ} for molecular system properties \acp{QoI} due to conformational fluctuations \cite{Huang_Protein_book_2005}.
+For such systems, the random inputs are the various conformational states (i.e., the instantaneous structure) of the molecule.
+The underlying distribution is determined by the free energy function of the system, which is essentially the multi-dimensional marginal density distribution with respect to the (Boltzmann) distribution of the full Hamiltonian system.
 Unfortunately, numerical evaluation of the free energy function is a well-known challenging problem.
-Although various sampling strategies have been developed \cite{Kumar_Kollman_JCC_1992,Laio_Parrinello_PNAS_2002,Mar_Van_JCP_2008}, the explicit free energy function is usually unknown for dimension greater than $4$.
+Although various sampling strategies have been developed \cite{Kumar_Kollman_JCC_1992,Laio_Parrinello_PNAS_2002,Mar_Van_JCP_2008}, the explicit free energy function is usually unknown for dimensions greater than $4$.
 In practice, the underlying density is only known implicitly through a large collection of the molecule conformational states obtained from experiments or simulated trajectories.
-Another example arises from our recent work \cite{Lei_Yang_MMS_2015} on constructing sparse representations of a QoI based on CS.
+Another commonly encountered example arises in our recent work \cite{Lei_Yang_MMS_2015} on constructing sparse representations of a \ac{QoI} based on \ac{CS}.
 Inspired by the active subspace method \cite{ConstantineDW14}, we proposed a method to enhance the sparsity of polynomial expansion in terms of a new random vector via unitary rotation of the original random vector.
-For i.i.d.
-Gaussian random inputs, the new random vector retains the same distribution.
-However, for non-Gaussian random inputs, which are more realistic for applications, the new random vector does not retain the mutual independency even if the original random vector elements are i.i.d..
+For i.i.d.\ Gaussian random inputs, the new random vector retains the same distribution.
+However, for non-Gaussian random inputs, which are more realistic for applications, the new random vector does not retain the mutual independence even if the original random vector elements are i.i.d.